Infinitode/Infinitode/README.md

 #### Latest changes:

+- Release of `PyAutoPlot`, an open-source Python plotting library that automatically plots your dataset using `matplotlib`.
 - `Dungen AI` updated to version `1.2.0` with 9 new models, performance improvements, and UI updates.
 Download binaries from here: https://github.com/Infinitode/Distributables/releases/tag/dungen-ai-1.2.0
 - New models are now available through the `Dungen API`.
 - 9 new models for `Dungen AI` on Huggingface spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen